mendix/docs/content/apm/reference-guide/apm-rg-2/reference-guide-2.md

 ---
-title: "APM 2 User Manual"
+title: "APM 2 Reference Guide"
-parent: "um"
+parent: "apm-rg"
 ---

 ## 1 Introduction

 The Application Performance Monitor (APM) is a solution that helps you to analyze performance issues and runtime behavior.

-This is the user manual for Mansystems APM 2 for Mendix.
-The user manual has the following chapters:
+This is the reference guide for Mansystems APM 2 for Mendix.
+It has the following chapters:

 * [Apps](apps)
 * [Environments](environments)